xychcz/S3Fit/manuals/basic_usage.md

 `'info'` lists the regulation of the stellar models.
 `'age_min'` and `'age_max'` are the minimum and maximum stellar ages (log Gyr) of the used SSP models.
-Set `'age_min': None` if the youngest PopSTAR model is used.
+Set `'age_min': None` if the youngest HR-pyPopStar model is used.
 Set `'age_max': 'universe'` to use the universe age in the input `v0_redshift`.
-`'met_sel'` limit the metallicity, which can be set to `'all'` to use all metallicities in PopSTAR models (Z = 0.004, 0.008, 0.02, 0.05), `'solar'` to only use solar metallicity (Z = 0.002), or any combination of values in a list, e.g., `[0.004,0.008]` or `[0.02,0.05]`.
+`'met_sel'` limit the metallicity, which can be set to `'all'` to use all metallicities in HR-pyPopStar models (Z = 0.004, 0.008, 0.02, 0.05), `'solar'` to only use solar metallicity (Z = 0.002), or any combination of values in a list, e.g., `[0.004,0.008]` or `[0.02,0.05]`.